vinodkalamatikumar/CodingAndDesign/README.md

 # Observability Stack

-Simply install the observability stack - Prometheus, Jaeger, Loki, and Grafana in your environment.
+Simply install Observability Stack ("ObservStack") - Prometheus, Jaeger, Loki, and Grafana in your environment.

 It comes with the demo application "hotrod", fully instrumented with Prometheus, Jaeger and Loki logging